 Choosing the sort of website you want already tells you a lot about web hosting services.
 It is crucial to have suitable performance (loading speed) and storage capacity.
 However, the service’s software may also play a role, such as WordPress dedicated hosting or Magento online store software.

-The three basic elements for a successful recipe are domain, website type, and web hosting provider.
+The three basic elements for a successful recipe are domain, cms for static site, and web hosting provider.

 Your website concept needs a domain name

 A domain name may be created using your company’s name.
 Alternatively, you may name the web project.